 “ During sleep we heal, restore and eliminate toxins from the skin.
-If sleep is compromised, so is the body’s ability to carry out these essential skin functions.
+Sleep deprivation effects the body’s ability to carry out these essential skin functions.
 During the first three hours of sleep your body will start producing the human growth hormone from the pituitary gland.
 As we age, this hormone is necessary for the maintenance of youthful and radiant skin.
 Without this hormone release, skin is not repaired from daily damage and thus induces the aging process.”

 The middle two hours of sleep is when melatonin is increased.
 Melatonin is a hormone that is responsible for regulating your circadian rhythm (sleep/wake patterns) but also acts as an antioxidant that helps protect the skin from damaging free radicals.

 The final three hours, or during the active REM sleep stage, levels of cortisol (aka the stress hormone) decrease.
 Dr. Papantoniou explains that, “The skin’s temperature also drops to its lowest point allowing muscles to relax and become immobile, giving skin its deepest recovery of the night.”

 Dr. Papantoniou Provides 9 Ways To Get True Beauty Sleep